marcostolosa/Awesome-RedTeam-Cheatsheet/evasion/Offensive Golang/Shellcode injection : Syscall, InjectProcess & CreateThread techniques using Golang.md

 ![image](https://user-images.githubusercontent.com/75935486/155046052-b17eb1a2-130a-4c01-b430-bfec51f8a378.png)

-I replaced the shellcode of the course by a shellcode that opens a meterpreter session and the program is still undetectable by most antivirus software including **Microsoft**
+I replaced the shellcode of this course by a shellcode that opens a meterpreter session and the program is still undetectable by most antivirus software including **Microsoft**

 ### Method 2 : Syscall